strayMat/causal-ml-course/slides/3-flexible_models.typ

   )

   let content = {
-    show: align.with(top)
+    show: align.with(horizon)
-    show: pad.with(left: 1em, top: 0em, right: 1em, bottom: 0em) // super important to have a proper padding (not 1/3 of the slide blank...)
+    show: pad.with(left: 1em, top: 0.5em, right: 1em, bottom: 0em) // super important to have a proper padding (not 1/3 of the slide blank...)
     set text(fill: m-dark-teal)
     body
   }